NAM and SaaS/Managed unification gives you a complete insight into your application performance.

 This is a first stage in the development of the unification and there are some snags we would like to improve in future releases:

-- There's no Single Sign-on between DC RUM and Dynatrace available just yet
+- There's no Single Sign-on between NAM and Dynatrace available just yet.

-- You can send data from a number of CASes to one tenant or cluster.
-If this is your case, make sure these CASes do not overlap in their services reporting, because the Dynatrace SaaS/Managed does not have any means to deduplicate the data.
+- You can send data from a number of NAM Servers to one tenant or cluster.
+If this is your situation, make sure these NAM Servers do not overlap in their services reporting, because the Dynatrace SaaS/Managed does not have any means to deduplicate the data.

 - Dynatrace SaaS/Managed will report only user aggregates.
 There's no visibility into real users' actions and experienced performance just yet.

-- Although it's technically possible to export data from from one CAS to many Dynatrace SaaS/Managed instances, we recommend adding just one data destination to the CAS.
+- Although it's technically possible to export data from one NAM Server to many Dynatrace SaaS/Managed instances, we recommend adding just one data destination to the NAM Server.